rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/b_claims_review_03_create_blueprint.md

 7. Once the sample is uploaded, the Generate Blueprint button is enabled.
 You can optionally provide a prompt to create a blueprint.
 If you do not provide a prompt the Blueprint prompt AI will instead generate one.
    ![screenshot_blueprint_prompt][screenshot_blueprint_prompt]

 8. Click on `Generate Blueprint` to start the BDA blueprint creation process.
-BDA will analyze the sample form to identify an existing blueprint that match the input example document.
+BDA will analyze the sample document to find any matching blueprint from sample blueprints global catalog
    ![screenshot_generate_blueprint][screenshot_generate_blueprint]

-9. Once BDA has finished looking for sample blueprints, BDA prompts to enter a Blueprint name.
-Enter `claims-review-cms-1500` and click `Create Blueprint` to start the BDA job to extract keys, values from the sample document to create a blueprint
+9. When BDA has no matches from global catalog, BDA presents a `Create a blueprint` pop-up.
+In the pop-up box, under `Blueprint name`, Enter `claims-review-cms-1500` and click `Create Blueprint` to start the BDA job to extract keys, values from the sample document to create a blueprint.
    ![name_blueprint][screenshot_name_blueprint]

 > [!Important]